Across

 The kids ran across to the swings.

-In these examples, across as an adverb indicates movement or action from one side to the other, often emphasizing the destination or endpoint of the action.
+In these examples, across as an adverb indicates movement or action from one side to the other, often emphasising the destination or endpoint of the action.

 The phrase to come (or run) across is often used to mean meeting someone or finding something unexpectedly or by chance.